TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 ### Clustered heatmaps of loop-associated gene expression across developmental stages

-This analysis visualizes expression patterns of genes located within *E. scolopes* chromatin loops for each developmental stage (20, 25, and 29).
+This analysis visualises expression patterns of genes located within *E. scolopes* chromatin loops for each developmental stage (20, 25, and 29).
 The script [`heatmaps_tau_coexp.R`](heatmaps_tau_coexp.R) was run **separately for each stage**, using the corresponding loop–gene mapping file.

 **Summary of script functionality:**